kubedb/docs/docs/guides/mongodb/backup/logical/sharding/index.md

 bye
 ```

-So, from the above output, we can see the database `newdb` that we had created in the original database `sample-mgo-sh` is restored in the restored database `restored-mgo-sh`.
+So, from the above output, we can see the database `newdb` that we had created earlier is restored.

 ## Backup MongoDB Sharded Cluster and Restore into a Standalone database